 Enumeration of CTCs and CTC Clusters

 The capture of sufficient numbers of CTCs made it possible to monitor the response of patients to therapeutic interventions.
 Indeed, we found that the initiation of effective therapy (e.g., chemotherapy in responsive tumors, EGFR inhibitors in susceptible lung cancers, androgen withdrawal in metastatic prostate cancer) is correlated with profound drops in CTC numbers.
 Our CTC chip technology also revealed the presence of clusters of CTCs in addition to single cells.
 These tumor cell clusters (ranging from 2 to 12 tumor cells) raise the possibility that clumps of tumor cells break off from tumor deposits and disseminate in the circulation, a metastatic mechanism that may differ from the predominant model of single cancer cells undergoing epithelial-to-mesenchymal transition (EMT), acquiring migratory properties, and entering the vasculature.
-In recent studies, we found that these CTC clusters themselves express predominant mesenchymal markers, consistent with the possibility that EMT arises through distinct mechanisms, including the interaction of tumor cell clusters with platelets in the circulation.
+In recent studies, we found that these CTC clusters appear to be far more potent in initiating metastatic lesions than single cancer cells circulating in the bloodstream.

 Monitoring Tumor Genotypes Through CTC Analysis